article banner (priority)

 class Goblin : Attack by Dagger(), Defense by LeatherArmour() class Amphibious : Car by SimpleCar(), Boat by MotorBoat()

 When we use interface delegation, we can still override some methods from the interface ourselves.
-In such cases, those methods will not be generated automatically, and they will not call delegates by themselves.
+In such cases, these methods will not be generated automatically and will not call delegates by themselves.

 interface Creature { val attackPower: Int val defensePower: Int fun attack() } class GenericCreature( override val attackPower: Int, override val defensePower: Int, ) : Creature { override fun attack() { println("Attacking with $attackPower") } } class Goblin : Creature by GenericCreature(2, 1) { override fun attack() { println("Special Goblin attack $attackPower") } } fun main() { val goblin = Goblin() println(goblin.defensePower) // 1 goblin.attack() // Special Goblin attack 2 }

-The problem is that there is currently no way to reference the delegate implicit property.
-That is why if we need to do that, we typically make a primary constructor property that we delegate to and that we use when we need to reference the delegate.
+The problem is that there is currently no way to reference the delegate's implicit property.
+So, if we need to do this, we typically make a primary constructor property that we delegate to and that we use when we need to reference the delegate.

 Wrapper classes

 An interesting usage of interface delegation is to make a simple wrapper over an interface that adds something we could not add otherwise.
-I do not mean a method because it can be added using an extension function.
-I mean rather an annotation that some library might need.
-Consider the following example: For Jetpack Compose, you need to use an object that has Immutable and Keep annotations, but you want to use the List interface, which is read-only but does not have those annotations.
-The simplest solution is to make a simple wrapper over List and use interface delegation to easily make our wrapper class implement the List interface as well.
-Thanks to that, all the methods that we can invoke on List, we can also invoke on the wrapper.
+I don’t mean a method because this can be added using an extension function.
+I mean an annotation that might be needed by a library.
+Consider the following example: for Jetpack Compose, you need to use an object that has the Immutable and Keep annotations, but you want to use the List interface, which is read-only but does not have these annotations.
+The simplest solution is to make a simple wrapper over List and use interface delegation to easily make our wrapper class also implement the List interface.
+In this way, all the methods that we can invoke on List can also be invoked on the wrapper.

 Another example of a wrapper class is something that is used in some multiplatform mobile Kotlin projects.
-The problem is that in View Model classes, we like to expose observable properties of type StateFlow, that can be easily observed in Android but not so easily in iOS.
-To make it easier to observe them, one solution is to define the following wrapper for them, which specifies the collect method that can be easily used from Swift.
-More about this case in the Using Multiplatform Kotlin section.
+The problem is that in View Model classes, we like to expose observable properties of type StateFlow that can be observed easily in Android but not so easily in iOS.
+To make it easier to observe them, one solution is to define the following wrapper for them that specifies the collect method, which can be used easily from Swift.
+More about this case in the Using Kotlin Multiplatform section.

 class StateFlow<T>( source: StateFlow<T>, private val scope: CoroutineScope ) : StateFlow<T> by source { fun collect(onEach: (T) -> Unit) { scope.launch { collect { onEach(it) } } } }

-Beyond a simple wrapper, there is also the Decorator pattern, which uses a class to decorate another class with new capabilities, but still implements the same interface (or extends the same class).
-So, for instance, when we make a FileInputStream to read a file, then decorate it with BufferedInputStream to add buffering, then we decorate it using ZipInputStream to add unzipping capabilities, then we decorate it with ObjectInputStream to read an object.
+Beyond a simple wrapper, there is also the decorator pattern, which uses a class to decorate another class with new capabilities but still implements the same interface (or extends the same class).
+So, for instance, when we make a FileInputStream to read a file, we decorate it with BufferedInputStream to add buffering, then we decorate it with ZipInputStream to add unzipping capabilities, and finally we decorate it with ObjectInputStream to read an object.

 var fis: InputStream = FileInputStream("/someFile.gz") var bis: InputStream = BufferedInputStream(fis) var gis: InputStream = ZipInputStream(bis) var ois = ObjectInputStream(gis) var someObject = ois.readObject() as SomeObject